- Homes Guarantee

 COMMUNITY SAFETY SOLUTION

-- Invest in a new system of public safety where the focus is shifted towards community-based infrastructure that focuses on preventing crimes as opposed to reacting to crime through our current system.
+- Redefine the system of public safety to focus towards community-based infrastructure that focuses on preventing crimes as opposed to reacting to crime through our current system.
 Five percent of crime within the United States is violent crime and our response with armed response teams should reflect that need.

 In 2019, police nationwide cleared 45.5 percent of violent crimes that were reported to them and 17.2 percent of the property crimes that came to their attention.